 71 Pages Posted: 2 Nov 2019 Last revised: 1 Apr 2020

-This paper examines how employee earnings at small firms respond to a cash flow shock in the form of a government R&D grant.
-We use ranking data on applicant firms, which we link to IRS W2 earnings and other U.S. Census Bureau datasets.
-In a regression discontinuity design, we find that the grant increases average earnings with a rent-sharing elasticity of 0.07 (0.21) at the employee (firm) level.
-The beneficiaries are incumbent employees who were present at the firm before the award.
-Among incumbent employees, the effect increases with worker tenure.
-The grant also leads to higher employment and revenue, but productivity growth cannot fully explain the immediate effect on earnings.
-Instead, the data and a grantee survey are consistent with a backloaded wage contract channel, in which employees of financially constrained firms initially accept relatively low wages and are paid more when cash is available.
+This paper examines how employee earnings respond to a cash flow shock in the form of a government R&D grant.
+In a regression discontinuity design, we find that the grant increases average earnings with a rent-sharing elasticity of 0.07 at the employee level.
+The beneficiaries are incumbent employees, among whom the effect increases with worker tenure.
+The grant also leads to higher employment and revenue, but productivity growth cannot fully explain the immediate earnings effect.
+The evidence supports a mechanism where financially constrained firms borrow from employees, who initially accept relatively low wages and earn more when cash is available.

 JEL Classification: G32, G35, J31, J41